davetron5000/daves-resume/README.markdown

 Key Achievements:

 + Designed technical architecture for unifying and modernizing two key systems and databases for USMS using a J2EE distributed architecture based on EJB, Hibernate, and Swing; provided a long-term viable and highly usable platform for business process integration
-+ Designed and implemented above-mentioned system using rapid development techniques to gather user feedback on usability and workflow.
 + Created user interface style guide and supporting Swing framework; allowed developers to easily create consistent user interfaces regardless of IDE
-+ Conducted requirements gathering using cross-functional domain experts to understand and refine prisoner booking procedures; system would be the first to completely support all booking policies across the organization
-+ Produced required SDLC documents for requirements, system design, and system maintenance

 #### Senior Software Engineer
 _4/2002 - 9/2005_